 Physical Activity Courses (PA)

-The following physical activity courses are designed to give you the knowledge and technical skills to participate at the recreational level.
-These courses may not be repeated for credit.
+The following physical activity courses are designed to provide the student with knowledge and application of fundamental techniques required to participate in each activity at the recreational level.
+(These courses may not be repeated for credit.)

 1103 Wally/Volleyball (0-2).